Pineapple Shrimp Fried Rice

 Day-old-cooked long- or medium-grain rice is best for this, or rice that is cold and slightly dry so that it stays separate.
 You can use white or brown rice…your choice.
 You might also try it with jasmine or basmati rice, but those grains are a little more delicate, so stir gently.

-Pineapple Shrimp Fried Rice With Egg
+How to Make Pineapple Shrimp Fried Rice

 What to Serve With Shrimp and Pineapple Fried Rice

-Pin This
+Pin It

 Pineapple Shrimp Fried Rice